aspiers/mysqldiff/CONTRIBUTING.md

     for the key constraint mechanism.
 Added a few unit tests to ensure the inversion of time remained consistent in all past and future versions of this utility.

-# Please add/update tests

-All new features should include new tests to exercise them thoroughly.

-If fixing a bug, please add a regression test.

 # Using Dist::Zilla